steffsommer/dotfiles/README.md

 ### Windows

-Run `setup_win_git_bash.sh` as administrator and enter your user name in the prompt.
-Windows requires admin privileges to setup symlinks.
+Open Git Bash as administrator, run `setup_win_git_bash.sh` and enter your user name in the prompt.
+Windows requires admin privileges to create symlinks.